aneumann-cmu/17646-D6-assignment2/README.md

 screenshots/19.
 PETCLINIC_WELCOME.png

 # Journal
 The most challenging part of this assignment was setting up the SSH keys and deploying them on each host using automation.
 In the end, I accomplished this using a shared docker volume so that the containers could post/copy their ssh keys to/from a shared repository.
-This likely would have been much easier to implement with some sort of token vault, but it would have required much more setup that was outside of the scope of an MVP.
+This likely would have been much easier to implement with some sort of token vault, but similarly to the last project, it would have required much more setup that was outside of the scope of an MVP.

 # Text Capture
-Relevant CLI Screenshots  1.
-CHANGE_DIRECTORY.png, 2.
-RUN_SCRIPT.png, 3.
-CREATING_CONTAINERS.png, 4.
-SETTING_UP_ENV.png, 9.
-JAR_DOWNLOAD.png, 10.
-PETCLINIC_DEPLOYED.png
+Relevant CLI Screenshots  1.0 EXECUTE_DEVOPS_SCRIPT.png, 2.0 CONTAINER_BUILD.png, 3.0 ANSIBLE_CONFIG_DEPLOY.png, 4.0 PC_BUILD_IN_PROGRESS.png, 6.1 PC_BUILD_COMPLETE.png, 9.0 PETCLINIC_WELCOME.png